-As described in more detail in the discussion of verification requirements under final § 45.14(b), 127 the Commission disagrees with comments suggesting that the Commission adopt any verification requirement that would allow reporting counterparties to verify anything less than all swap data fields for all of the reporting counterparty's relevant open swaps.
+As described in more detail in the discussion of verification requirements under final § 45.14(b),127 the Commission disagrees with comments suggesting that the Commission adopt any verification requirement that would allow reporting counterparties to verify anything less than all swap data fields for all of the reporting counterparty's relevant open swaps.
 All swap data fields are important and are necessary for the Commission to successfully fulfill its regulatory responsibilities, which extend beyond performing robust market surveillance and promoting price transparency.
 The Commission is adopting verification requirements that require the reporting counterparties to verify every swap data field for all swap data for every one of a reporting counterparty's relevant open swaps, and is adopting the requirements in final § 49.11(b) that will facilitate this by requiring SDRs to provide a mechanism that allows the reporting counterparties to verify every data field for all relevant swap data.
-This requirement includes all static data elements, as errors are still possible in swap data
+This requirement includes all static data elements, as errors are still possible in swap data maintained by SDRs, even if it is intended to be static.
+The Commission also notes that streamlining, clarifying, and harmonizing data fields is one of the express purposes of the Roadmap rulemakings, and that this work on data fields is accomplished in a separate Roadmap rulemaking.128

 123 Joint Associations at 4-10, NGSA at 4.
+124 Markit at 2-3.